 Expenditures Types of Work Additions 1.
 The addition of a frontage street or road 2.
 Addition of auxiliary lanes such as speed change, storage, or climbing lanes Barriers 3.
-Earthwork protective structures within or adjacent to the Earthwork protective structures within or adjacent to the right-of- way area 4.
+Earthwork protective structures within or adjacent to the right-of- way area 4.
 Extensions and new installation of walls 5.
-Replacement of retaining walls to a higher standard 6.
-Extension of new installation of guardrails, fence lines, raised medians, or barriers for traffic safety
+Replacement of retaining walls to a higher standard Extension of new installation of guardrails, fence lines, raised medians, or barriers for traffic safety

-Rikewaya 7 Construction of hikaways where they are an integral part of the Bikeways 7.
-Construction of bikeways where they are an integral part of the 8. streets and highway system Ο. Construction of bicycle or pedestrian underpasses or overhead Dridges 0 crossings for the general public use Bridges 9.
-Reconstruction of an existing bridge or installation of a new bridge 10.
-Widening of a bridge 0 1 1 11.
-Replacement of bridge rails and floors to a higher standard Curbs, etc. 12.
-Installation or extension of curbs, gutters, sidewalks, or underdrain (including improvements to handicap ramps to make them ADA Duning 40 compliant).
+Bikeways 7.
+Construction of bikeways where they are an integral part of the Dikeways / . streets and highway system 8.
+Construction of bicycle or pedestrian underpasses or overhead 0. crossings for the general public use Bridges 9.
+Reconstruction of an existing bridge or installation of a new bridge Driages 10.
+Widening of a bridge 11.
+Replacement of bridge rails and floors to a higher standard Curbo oto Curbs, etc. 12.
+Installation or extension of curbs, gutters, sidewalks, or underdrain (including improvements to handicap ramps to make them ADA Daniana 40 compliant).
 Drainage 13.
 A complete reconstruction or an addition to a culvert including cross culverts regardless of angle of crossing; storm drains, culverts, or drainage channels which are required to be constructed or reconstructed by improvement of the roadway; longitudinal storm drains or other longitudinal culverts, including manholes; cross longitudinal gutters at intersections; and catch basins and related pipes.
 The term "catch basin" shall include outlet structures or curb openings.
 An eligible "catch basin" must be located within the road or street system rights-of-way, or as close to the curb return joining the road or street system as practicable, considering the location of obstructions and/or hydraulic considerations.
 14. Extending old culverts and drains and replacing headwalls Interagency 15.
-Road improvements within an adjoining jurisdiction as long as the Projects improvements are made within the County of San Bernardino , 16.
-Road improvements and maintenance on a state highway as long as the appropriate agreement with Caltrans is in place 17.
-Maintenance or construction on alleys that have been formally accepted into the city or county street system 18.
-Development of facilities associated with Metrolink commuter rail 10. operations that are determined to be a local responsibility Landscaping 19.
-Installation or addition to landscape treatment such as sod, Landscaping 13. shrubs, trees, irrigation, etc. along the street or road right-of-way 20.
-Purchase of land for "greenbelt" if needed to mitigate the 20. environmental impact of a street or road construction project Loveut 24 Layout 21.
+Road improvements within an adjoining jurisdiction as long as the Projects improvements are made within the County of San Bernardino ojecte 16.
+Road improvements and maintenance on a state highway as long 10. as the appropriate agreement with Caltrans is in place 17.
+Maintenance or construction on alleys that have been formally 17. accepted into the city or county street system 10 18.
+Development of facilities associated with Metrolink commuter rail Landanaine 40 operations that are determined to be a local responsibility Landscaping 19.
+Installation or addition to landscape treatment such as sod, shrubs, trees, irrigation, etc. along the street or road right-of-way 20.
+Purchase of land for "greenbelt" if needed to mitigate the environmental impact of a street or road construction project Layout 21.
 Change of alignment, profile, and cross-section 22.
-Reconstruction of an intersection and its approximate approaches to a substantially higher type involving a change in its character and layout including changes from a plain intersection to a major 1.1.1.0 60 channelized intersection or to a grade separation and ramps Lighting 23.
-Installation, replacement, or expansion of street or road lighting A 1 1 1 1 0.4 system Associated 24.
-Project development, planning studies, and design for eligible Planning and transportation projects Design 1 25.
-Expenses incurred in attending or participating in transportation and traffic engineering sponsored programs or training conducted 1 for street or road purposes 26.
-Engineering review of plans for construction of Valley Measure I Major Streets projects Relocation 27.
-The removal of old street and roadbeds and structures, and detour costs when connected with a construction project 28.
+Reconstruction of an intersection and its approximate approaches to a substantially higher type involving a change in its character and layout including changes from a plain intersection to a major channelized intersection or to a grade separation and ramps Lighting 23.
+Installation, replacement, or expansion of street or road lighting system Associated 24.
+Project development, planning studies, and design for eligible Planning and transportation projects Design 1 1 - 9 9 25.
+Expenses incurred in attending or participating in transportation and traffic engineering sponsored programs or training conducted for street or road purposes 26.
+Engineering review of plans for construction of Valley Measure I 20.
+Major Streets projects Polocotica 27 Relocation 27.
+The removal of old street and roadbeds and structures, and detour 000 costs when connected with a construction project 28.
 Replacement in kind, when legally required, of structures that are required to be relocated for street and road purposes Signs and 29.
-Installation of original traffic signs and markers on routes Signals 20. motalication of original traffic signs and markets of foutes Olyriais 30.
-Replacement of all major signs or traffic control devices on a street 30. or road
+Installation of original traffic signs and markers on routes Signals 30.
+Replacement of all major signs or traffic control devices on a street or road